 The next essential nutritional need after energy is protein.
 Proteins are chains of amino acids linked together like cars on a long train.
 There are 13 different essential amino acids, which link together to form chains.
 By linking together different combinations of these 13 amino acids thousands of different proteins are made, each having a specific structure and function.
 These different proteins make up the hair, eyes, skin, muscle, hormones, blood cells and all the other components of the body.
 All 13 essential amino acids must be present in the diet for the body to be able to make all its thousands of proteins.
 If one amino acid is lacking, whatever proteins are made using that amino acid cannot be produced and health problems will result.

 When a pet eats food containing protein, the protein is broken down in the body into its individual amino acid components.
 These are then transported throughout the body and then reassembled within the tissue of the animal that digests them.
 It is important that the balance of amino acids that are eaten matches what is actually needed by the pet.
 A diet can have plenty of protein but can be lacking one or more individual amino acids.
 Excesses of protein or amino acid are burned by the body as fuel.
 Interestingly, there are differences in amino acid requirements between breeds.
 Labrador retrievers need twice as much methionine as beagles, for example.
-In the future we may see different pet foods designed specifically for different breeds because of a variety of nutritional variations from breed to breed.
+Royal Canin pet food company makes different pet foods designed specifically for different breeds because of a variety of nutritional variations from breed to breed.

 Using protein for energy produces waste products that must be metabolized and excreted by the liver and kidneys.
 Excesses of protein, especially poor quality protein, lead to an increased work load by the kidneys.
 A high protein diet in a pet with kidney disease can make kidney failure much worse.
-This is very common in older pets.
+This is a common issue for older pets.